UCSBCarpentry/git-novice/episodes/04-changes.md

 ## Solution

-If needed, move out of the `planets` folder:
+If needed, move out of the `simple-site` folder:

 ```bash
 $ cd ..